 my story

-When I was about five, I created one of the first stories I remember making.
-My mother typed while I dictated a very compelling tale about two children completing their morning chores.
-There were many stories and drawings that followed, all equally riveting, and I eventually started stapling printing paper together to make my own picture books.
+Tucked away in a box is my first recorded story, which I dictated while my mom typed.
+Printed, it came to a grand total of three paragraphs.
+There were many stories and drawings that followed, and I eventually started stapling printing paper together to make my own picture books.
 By age twelve, I knew I wanted to be a published author.

-At about the same time, my parents enrolled me in piano lessons, as they did all my siblings, and I eventually grew to love the piano so much that when I played, it felt like an extension of my arms and fingers and heart (and still does).
-I have a rare claim to growing up in a home where creativity, imagination, and play were encouraged and the norm, and I will forever be grateful to my parents and God for this gift.
+At about the same time I started writing stories, my parents enrolled me in piano lessons, as they did all my siblings, and I eventually grew to love the piano so much that when I played, it felt like an extension of my arms and fingers and heart (and still does).
+I don’t think I would have such a love for creative things if I hadn’t grown up in the family I did, and I am so grateful to enjoy these things with them.

 When I was fifteen, I decided to try my hand at writing a novel.
 I trudged through my first draft, three notebook pages a night at my desk while listening to the soundtrack of The Lion, the Witch, and the Wardrobe, and finished it several months later.
-The Lord continued to grow my love for writing and art, slowly and steadily, even while studying classical piano in college.
+Slowly and steadily, the Lord continued to grow my love for writing, art, and music, and I chose to study classical piano in college.

 In 2021, my family moved from Massachusetts to Maryland, and I moved to Nashville to see what the music scene was like.
 I was overwhelmed and intimidated, but kept writing, and learned so much.
-2023 brought me to Maryland, and I’m currently working on building a living from making and creating.
+2023 brought me to Maryland, and I’m currently working on building a living from making and creating in the writing, art, and music spheres.

 I don’t know what the future will hold, but I do know the Lord has given me a privilege and duty to steward well the gifts and opportunities He’s given me.
 I feel spoiled that I get to make art, whether that be in written, visual, or musical form, and I hope you will join me as I share projects and new pieces.